Normalizing Flows for Knockoff-free Controlled Feature Selection: Experiments

 \subsection{Synthetic experiment with a mixture of highly correlated Gaussians}

-We compare \FlowSelect to the aforementioned knockoff methods with synthetic data drawn from a mixture of three highly correlated Gaussian distributions with dimension $D=100$.\footnote{Software to reproduce the experiments is posted publically at \url{https://github.com/dereklhansen/flowselect}.} We also compare to the MASS procedure from \citet{giminezKnockoffsMassNew2019} and the HRT from \citet{tanseyHoldoutRandomizationTest2019}, though they are not deep-learning-based knockoff methods.
-MASS works by fitting a mixture of Gaussians to the feature distribution, then sampling the knockoffs directly as in \citet{candesPanningGoldModelX2018}.
-The HRT, introduced in \cref{sec:hrt}, uses separate mixture density networks \citep{bishop94MDN} to model each feature's complete conditional distribution.
+We compare \FlowSelect to the aforementioned knockoff methods with synthetic data drawn from a mixture of three highly correlated Gaussian distributions with dimension $D=100$.\footnote{Software to reproduce our experiments is available at \href{https://github.com/dereklhansen/flowselect}{https://github.com/dereklhansen/flowselect}.} For each knockoff method, we use the exact implementation described in their respective papers, and we utilize the code made publicly available by the authors (c.f. \cref{sec:appendix_competing_methods} for further details).
+For further comparison, we also implement the MASS knockoff procedure from \citet{giminezKnockoffsMassNew2019} and the RANK knockoff procedure from \citet{fanRANKLargeScaleInference2020}.
+These methods estimate the unknown feature distribution using either a mixture of Gaussians (MASS) or a sparse precision matrix (RANK), and then sample the knockoffs directly as in \citet{candesPanningGoldModelX2018}.